vasiliyfomichev/Sitecore-Solr-Search-Term-Highlight/README.md

 Contributing
 ----------------------
-If you have have a contribution for this repository, please send a pull request.
+If you would like to contribute to this repository, please send a pull request.

 License